GemTalk/Grail/README.md

 ### Python 3

-Install [Python 3.7.2](https://www.python.org/downloads/release/python-372/).
-When you open a new terminal and enter `which python3` it should show you `/Library/Frameworks/Python.framework/Versions/3.7/bin/python3` and when you enter `python3 --version` it should show you 3.7.2.
+Install [Python 3.9.1](https://www.python.org/downloads/release/python-391/).
+When you enter `python3 --version` it should show you 3.9.1.

 ## Sample Code